 The dentist will take a full medical history - including your child's tetanus status.
 The dentist will clean your child's mouth and try to put the tooth back in to the right place in the mouth.
-The dentist will have to place a "splint" on to the teeth (like a plaster on a broken arm) to keep the tooth in place.
+The dentist will have to place a "splint" on to the tooth (like a plaster on a broken arm) to keep the tooth in place.
 This will usually stay on for two weeks and its placement is a simple procedure.
-Your child may be given antibiotics (and tetanus if necessary).
+Your child may be given antibiotics (and a tetanus booster if needed).

 What do I do then?

 You need to make sure that your child keeps their mouth very clean by gently brushing the teeth and using a mouthwash (warm salt water will do,

 or a commercial brand recommended by your dentist).
 Within two weeks, you should return to your dentist and they will decide whether to take the splint off.

 What are the possible problems with putting a tooth back in?

 Your child's body may fail to recognise its own tooth when it is put back and so it may "reject" it.
 This rejection means that the body dissolves the root.
 This is more likely for a tooth that stays longer out of the mouth before being replanted.
 Rejection can be minimised by some forms of "root canal treatment", which your dentist will explain to you.
 It is important to continue to see your dentist very regularly to check the health of the replanted tooth.